Local Regulations

 Inspection Process

-- Conduct a preliminary assessment of the renovation site to identify areas needing cleaning.
+- Pre-Cleaning Inspection: Conduct a walkthrough of the renovation site to identify any hazardous materials or areas requiring special attention.